kakuDesuWa/howToNetWork/README.md

 ## Before Reading

-My nativae language is not english, and I am trying to use english in this repo.
-But for now, I can't write artical in english.
+My nativae language is not english, and I plan to use english in this repo.
+But for now, I can't write english article fluently.
 I plan to improve my english to comunicate with World better :smile:.

 ## Overviews

-- Topics

-Contain some topics more detail.
+- Topics, contain specific topic more detail.

 [Browser Same-Origin Policy](./topic/from_same_origin_policy.md)

-- Implementations

-Codes writen by Golang/C/Python.
+- Implementations, Codes writen by Golang/C/Python.

-- Tutorials

-Guides of related books.
+Nope

+- Tutorials, more systematic contents.

 1. [king way of computer network guide](./tutorial/king_way/README.md)